 MPH Program Faculty

-Magali Angeloni, DrPH, MBA, Assistant Provost and Director of the Master of Public Health Program
+Magali Angeloni, DrPH, MBA, Program Director of the Master of Public Health Program

-Dr. Magali Angeloni is Assistant Provost and Director of the Master of Public Health (MPH) program at NEIT since October 2016.
+Dr. Magali Angeloni is Program Director of the Master of Public Health (MPH) program at NEIT since October 2016.
 She is a public health practitioner with substantial experience administering and overseeing public health programs for the state health department in Rhode Island.
 In the 24 years of her last employment, her responsibilities included the implementation of statewide public health laws such as the Lead Poisoning Prevention Act and managing public health programs such as Lead, Healthy Homes, KIDSNET, Women Infants and Children (WIC), and Performance Improvement, and was most recently the Director of the Academic Center.

 Dr. Angeloni brings significant experience in other areas, such as training and instruction.
 She has training in E-Learning, was faculty for the Lead Poisoning Training Center from the National Center for Healthy Housing, and most recently was an instructor for Quality Improvement training.
 She has personal experience in distance learning and is also a Site Visitor for the Public Health Accreditation Board (PHAB), the national entity that accredits health departments in the US, and is a member of the American Public Health Association.
 Dr. Angeloni was a member of the Academic Health Department Learning Community, and her work has been featured by national organizations such as the Public Health Foundation, and the Association of State and Territorial Health Officials (ASTHO).

 She was recognized by the US Department of Health and Human Services’ Centers for Disease Control and Prevention, for her four years’ service as a member of the Advisory Committee on Childhood Lead Poisoning Prevention (2005-2009).
 She holds a doctoral degree in public health from the University of Illinois-Chicago and a Master of Business Administration from Providence College.
 She is also a Leadership Rhode Island (LRI) Mu-II class graduate (2016).